 Clinical Trials Exploring RET

-An investigational, oral, and selective inhibitor in clinical development for the treatment of patients with cancers that harbor abnormalities in the rearranged during transfection (RET) kinase.
+An oral and selective inhibitor of the rearranged during transfection (RET) kinase.

 For more information, call

-Phase 1/2 Study of LOXO-292 in Patients With Advanced Solid Tumors, RET Fusion-Positive Solid Tumors, and Medullary Thyroid Cancer
+Phase 1/2 Study of selpercatinib in Patients With Advanced Solid Tumors, RET Fusion-Positive Solid Tumors, and Medullary Thyroid Cancer

 About RET Alterations